Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Security Evaluation

+Given the presence of a remote attacker, as described in our threat model (see Section~\ref{sec:threatmodel}), we classify attack scenarios by considering whether the attacker invokes new system calls and whether the attacker leverages oracle-detectable vulnerabilities.
+The security of \timeloops hinges on detecting system call violations and detecting attacks with the oracle, which is why we chose these components to rigorously analyze.
+These four attack categories are shown in Table~\ref{fig:sec-table}, and in this section we explain how the \timeloops~implementation provides varying security benefits in each attack scenario.

-Category (1) attacks (oracle-detectable exploit that executes a policy-violation system call) are detected and prevented by the \timeloops system, and \timeloops~provides the strongest security benefits against these attacks by entirely preventing these kinds of attacks from gaining code execution in the application container.
-When the application container violates the system call policy as a result of the same malicious input, the oracle container will detect that the input is an exploit, prevent any changes to the security policy, and alert an administrator.
+Category (1) attacks (oracle-detectable exploit that executes a policy-violation system call) are detected and prevented by the \timeloops system, and \timeloops~provides the strongest security benefits against these attacks.
+When the application container violates the system call policy as a result of offending input, the oracle container will detect that the input is an exploit trigger, prevent any changes to the security policy, and alert an administrator.